United Aviate Program: Your Complete Career Path to United Airlines

 United Aviate Program Training Process

-The United Aviate Program training process is designed to develop highly skilled airline pilots through structured flight training, mentorship, and hands-on experience at United-affiliated flight schools and regional airlines.
-Pilots follow a step-by-step progression that ensures they meet United’s high safety and operational standards.
+The United Aviate Program training process develops highly skilled airline pilots through structured flight training and mentorship.
+Pilots follow a step-by-step progression ensuring they meet United’s high safety and operational standards.

 1. Breakdown of Training Phases

-• Initial Flight Training – Earning a Private Pilot License (PPL), Instrument Rating (IR), and Commercial Pilot License (CPL) at a United-affiliated flight school.
+Initial Flight Training – Earning a Private Pilot License (PPL), Instrument Rating (IR), and Commercial Pilot License (CPL) at United-affiliated schools.
+Flight Instructor Experience – Building flight hours as a Certified Flight Instructor (CFI) at Aviate partner schools.

-• First Officer Upgrade – After meeting flight hour requirements, transitioning to United Airlines as a first officer on mainline aircraft.
+Regional Airline Transition – Gaining airline experience at a United Express carrier, flying under real-world airline operations.
+First Officer Upgrade – After meeting flight hour requirements, transitioning to United Airlines as a first officer on mainline aircraft.

 2. Training at United Aviate Partner Flight Schools